tsmith512/tsmithcreative/_posts/2017-03-05-zoom-autohotkey-mute.md

 tags: [working remotely, development]
 ---

+{% update 2020-03 %}
+**With the recent WFH surge following COVID-19,** this old post has seen a lot of traffic.
+Thankfully, Zoom has added this option natively since I wrote this.
+Visit the Zoom applications's Preferences/Settings &rarr; Keyboard Shortcuts.
+From there, check the "Enable Global Shortcut" box and edit the assignment for "Mute/Unmute My Audio."
+Best wishes to you, your families, and your team.
+{% endupdate %}

 We love [Zoom](https://zoom.us) for videoconferencing, but it lacks a hotkey to mute _when Zoom isn't in focus._ Which is anytime you're sharing your screen or taking meeting notes, so... always.
 A hardware mute isn't as good because